Skip to main content

 In the Behavior section, you set the number of Selectable Items, Use custom item prefix, Allow individual item feedback, and enable Auto Submit the Question, as needed.

 Note: Set Selectable Items to 1 to be able to set individual item feedbacks.
+For the best accessible experience for learners, we would recommend not restricting the number of selectable items to less than the total number of answers.

 In the Appearance section: